Data Bus Development For Governmental Corporation

 The main project idea was to organize the data exchange between two components: SAP ERP and the document generation system.
 The primary task of Azati was to develop the bus for data transfer between these components and implement the correct business logic for efficient data processing workflow.

-In other words, our developers had to create a technical solution that allows converting the incoming message into a format corresponding to the next step of data processing, taking into account the various data transmission methods (incoming data proceed via SOAP protocol while the outgoing via HTTP).
+In other words, our developers had to create a technical solution that allows converting the incoming message into a format corresponding to the next step of data processing, taking into account various data transmission methods (incoming data processed via SOAP protocol while the outgoing via HTTP).
 Most often, data conversion occurred from XML format to JSON extended by the rest of the meta-information required for the HTTP request.

 Challenges